 Local Civil Rule 6.3.
-Motions for Reconsideration or Reargument a judgment, within fourteen (14) days after the entry of the judgment.
-There shall be served with the notice of motion a memorandum setting forth concisely the matters or controlling decisions which counsel believes the Court has overlooked.
-The time periods for the service of answering and reply memoranda, if any, shall be governed by Local Civil Rule 6.1(a) or (b), as in the case of the original motion.
+Motions for Reconsideration or Reargument

+Unless otherwise provided by the Court or by statute or rule (such as Fed.
+R. Civ.
+P. 50, 52, and 59), a notice of motion for reconsideration or reargument of a court order determining a motion shall be served within fourteen (14) days after the entry of the Court's determination of the original motion, or in the case of a court order resulting in a judgment, within fourteen (14) days after the entry of the judgment order being challenged.
+There shall be served with the notice of motion a memorandum, no longer than ten (10) pages in length, setting forth concisely the matters or controlling decisions which counsel believes the Court has overlooked.
+The time periods for the service of any answering and reply memoranda, if anywhich shall be no longer than ten (10) and five (5) pages in length, respectively, shall be governed by Local Civil Rule 6.1(a) or (b), as in the case of the original motion.
 No oral argument shall be heard unless the Court directs that the matter shall be reargued orally.
 No affidavits shall be filed by any party unless directed by the Court.